Teleportation

 For this demonstration we have created a new empty project and imported VR Builder, if you have any doubts about this, I recommend following the setup tutorial before continuing with this one.

 We will start by creating a plane.
-Add a plane game object, adjust it to a size in which the user will be able to move around, make sure there’s a collider in the plane either this be a mesh collider or a box collider and set the layer to XR Teleport.
-Another object that we must add is a teleportation area component.
+Add a plane game object, adjust it to a size in which the user will be able to move around, make sure there’s a collider in the plane either this be a mesh collider or a box collider and set the layer to Teleport.
+Another object that we must add is a Teleportation Area (VR Builder) component.

-In this component we have to make sure of two things.
+In this component we have to make sure that the Teleport layer is assigned to the Interaction Layer Mask property.

 And now the user will be able to move inside your application.

-If this is not working out of the box, some misconfiguration might have happened when importing VR Builder.
+If this is not working out of the box, some misconfiguration might be the cause.
 But don’t worry, it’s an easy fix.

 For some VR experiences, it is meant for the user to be in specific places of the environment, maybe a training table, where they are supposed to perform some action before moving to the next spot.
 In these cases anchored teleportation serves as a guide to the user as it highlights the place where the user is supposed to go and restricts teleportation, so they can only move to that desired spot..